 If you’ve been enduring toxicity or have been trapped in an unhealthy relationship for a long time, then separating and walking out becomes a more viable alternative than reconciliation.
 When the marriage is not healthy and you’ve opted out of it, rekindling that toxic connection will only take you on a downward spiral.

-The question of “can I save my marriage during separation and how?” is not for people who are in an unhealthy, toxic, or abusive marriage.
+The questions of “can I save my marriage during separation and how?” are not for people who are in an unhealthy, toxic, or abusive marriage.
 Rebuilding a marriage during separation is viable only in the case of functional marriages that may have been affected by certain issues or where both partners are in and out of functional behavior.

 Such marriages may become temporarily dysfunctional due to financial issues, health issues, children, spiritual differences, interference by in-laws, social disagreements, and so on.
 In these situations, yes, you can save your marriage during separation.

 The separation period can serve as a makeover factory where you work on yourself and come back afresh, a functional person.
 Apart from keeping hope during the separation, you also have to be prepared to put in the work necessary to make your marriage work the second time around.

 Separation should not be treated as a garage where you dump your issues and get back together.
 If you want to use the separation phase as an opportunity to salvage your marital bond, you have to work on transforming your speech, actions and behavior so that you can go back and try earnestly and honestly.